MSEdgeLord/EdgeLord/docs/GIT_HISTORY_NOTE.md

 Founder of the Dosyago Corporation

-Creator of the BrowserBox series of projects
+Creator of the EdgeLord series of projects

 do hereby declare that I am flattening the